keep-starknet-strange/madara/docs/rpc-contribution.md

 2. Using docker as exposed in the [README](https://github.com/keep-starknet-strange/madara#run-in-docker).
    With the command `docker-compose -f infra/docker/docker-compose.yml up`, you start madara with a genesis block already configured + some accounts + some peers.
-This is very useful if you want to test RPC methods that are targetting the transactions / blocks / etc...
+This is very useful if you want to test RPC methods that are targeting the transactions / blocks / etc...

    This is the preferred method, but using the method 1 can be helpful for a quick start of madara and playing with RPC and substrate.